scalaz/scalaz/doc/DeveloperGuide.md

 ### Hierarchy

 The type class hierarchy is configured in the build (`GenTypeClass`).
-The SBT command `gen-type-classes` will recreate all type classes, preserving chunks of code delimited by pairs of `////` comments.
+The SBT command `genTypeClasses` will recreate all type classes, preserving chunks of code delimited by pairs of `////` comments.

 Do not add code, comments, or imports outside of these delimiters.